In this link, you have complete information to understand what color temperature is and its relationship with human vision.

 We can indicate the temperature to the camera by moving any of the dials or the arrows on the rear crosshead (depending on the camera)

-Through the screen or the electronic viewfinder we can see the effect on the scene, or we can take different images to adjust exactly the color temperature we want.
+Through the screen or the electronic viewfinder, we can see the effect on the scene, or we can take different images to adjust precisely the color temperature we want.

-This option can be useful if we want to give a certain effect to the photograph (JPEG) or video, for example to make the scene a little warmer or cooler.
+This option can be useful if we want to give a particular effect to the photograph (JPEG) or video, for example, to make the scene a little warmer or more relaxed.

-If we want to make an exact white balance, this option is perhaps more risky because taking the image on the camera screen as a reference we will not have enough information to adjust by eye and nail the balance.
+If we want to make an exact white balance, this option is perhaps riskier because taking the image on the camera screen as a reference, we will not have enough information to adjust by eye and nail the balance.

 There are devices called colorimeters that show the exact color temperature that the scene receives.
-In that case we would have an exact reference to configure that color temperature in camera.
+In that case, we would have an accurate reference to configure that color temperature in-camera.

 How does the white balance affect the lights in the scene?

-Once we set a white balance on camera:
+Once we set a white balance on the camera:

-- All lights whose temperature is higher: they will look colder, more bluish
+- All lights whose temperature is higher: will look colder, more bluish.

 For example, imagine we have a scene lit by: